bernardosulzbach/bernardosulzbach.github.io/oo-development/index.md

 thus sometimes helps one develop software faster, because it keeps the quality of the design of the system.

+A good advantage of refactoring away technical debt in a gradual manner, only changing the parts of the codebase that you have to touch for some reason, is that the investment made in modernizing and cleaning up code is only thrown into regions which have to potential to actually pay it off.

 # Class proliferation
 Designers of object-oriented systems should avoid class proliferation.
 Such proliferation creates management problems and hinders software reusability,